poeggi/mon-con/README.md

 ```

 ### -FocusTest &lt;String&gt;
 With this parameter, only the test named [string] is executed.
+Multiple tests can be defined, comma separated.
+Wildcards supported.
 ```
 Required?                    false
 Position?
 2